GED Manager is a portal designed exclusively for educators and GED Test Administrators to help them manage their educational programs.

 The GED Administrator will submit a list of authorized users to the official GED organization, GED Testing Service.
 Thereafter, GED Testing Service will establish GED Manager accounts for authorized instructors and administrators that include students’ score reports.

 GED Test Administrators are responsible for communication with GED test-takers and supervisors.
 Administrators are responsible for all tasks and duties associated with planning the tests and explaining post-exam tasks to students.

-The program helps educators to increase GED students’ awareness of education programs and to connect students with these programs, both online courses, and in-class instruction, and stimulate them to complete the GED program.
+The program helps educators to increase GED students’ awareness of education programs and to connect students with these programs, both online GED courses and in-class instruction are offered to stimulate them to complete the GED program.

 GED Manager helps educators to promote educational programs, improve students’ access to these programs, increase their success rates, and optimize the management of relevant students’ information and study progress.